swar8080/useChangeAwareEffect/README.md

 Sometimes, `useEffect` does not provide enough information to decide if a side-effect should be run, and also which side-effect should be run:
 - A side-effect might need to be skipped during the first render.
 - Shallow equality can lead to the side-effect running more than needed.
 Sometimes custom logic for detecting changes in dependencies is preferred.
-- Sometimes the side-effect to run is dependent on which dependencies changed and how those dependencies changed since the previous render.
+- Sometimes the side-effect to run is dependent on which dependencies changed, and also how those dependencies changed since the previous render.

 [useRef](https://reactjs.org/docs/hooks-reference.html#useref) can be used to get around these limitations by keeping track of dependency values from the previous render, but that can lead to a bunch of boilerplate code.